 This pathway has two options for providing access to registered apprenticeships and recognized pre-apprenticeships.
-Both will help with costs for eligible apprenticeship or pre-apprenticeship programs, which may include tuition for classes, fees, work clothes, rain gear, boots, and occupation-related tools.
+Both will help with costs for eligible apprenticeship orpreapprenticeship programs, which may include tuition for classes, fees, work clothes, rain gear, boots, and occupation-related tools.
 Participants will also receive support services.

-➤ Option 1: If participants are enrolled in an eligible certificate or degree apprenticeship or pre-apprenticeship program at a community or technical college that participates in state financial aid, they will receive Passport to Careers funds from the campus financial aid office and support services from campus staff or Passport to Careers designated support staff on participating campuses.
+➤ Option 1: If participants are enrolled in an eligible certificate or degree apprenticeship or pre-apprenticeship program at a community or technical collegethat participates in state financial aid, they will receive Passport to Careers funds from the campus financial aid office and support services from campus staff or Passport to Careers designated support staff on participating campuses.

-An eligible program is one at a location approved by the U.S. Department of Education for participation in the Title IV financial aid programs.
+An eligible program is one at a location approved by the U.S. Department of Educationfor participation in the Title IV financial aid programs.
 The student must be enrolled in an educational program that does one of the following:

 - Leads to a baccalaureate, associate, or undergraduate professional degree. - Leads to a postsecondary vocational certificate or degree in a program of at least 600 clock hours, 16 semesters, or 24 quarter credit hours.
-Program completion must prepare the student for gainful employment in a recognized occupation and be approved on the Title IV Program Participation agreement with the US Department of Education. - ➤ Option 2: This pathway is administered by the WSAC contractor, ANEW, which will administer funding and services for participants in an apprenticeship or preapprenticeship that is offered by a trade or community organization, or that is campus-based but not eligible for state financial aid.
+Program must be approved by and listed on the Title IV Program Participation agreement with the US Department of Education. - ➤ Option 2: This pathway is administered by the WSAC contractor, ANEW, which will administer funding and services for participants in an apprenticeship or preapprenticeship that is offered by a trade or community organization, or that is campusbased but not eligible for state financial aid.